From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Results

-Simultaneously, $T_a$ rises gradually as the phonon system absorbs the transferred energy.
-By approximately 2-2.5~ps, the two subsystems reach thermal equilibrium at a common temperature, indicating the end of the nonequilibrium regime.
-After this point, both $T_e$ and $T_a$ remain nearly constant, at an equilibrated temperature of around 3100 K, confirming that no further external energy input is present and that internal thermal exchange has completed.
-In case of the structure with a 1-nm pore (Fig. \ref{Mixed}(d)) the system equilibrated at a final temperature of 2670 K, which is approximately $14\%$ less than in case of 2-nm system.
-The final equilibrium temperature for the homogeneous system (no pore) was 2580 K, $17\%$ less than the 2-nm system and only $3\%$ less than the 1-nm system.

-The difference in the final equilibrium temperatures among the three systems arises from the varying degree of local field enhancement caused by the pore size.
-In the structure with a 2-nm pore, the curvature and dielectric contrast around the pore strongly amplify the local electric field during laser irradiation.
-This leads to higher energy absorption and, consequently, a higher post-irradiation temperature of about 3100 K. In the case of the 1-nm pore, it is smaller and supports less efficient confinement of the electromagnetic field.
-As a result, the absorbed energy and the final temperature of 2670 K are both lower, approaching that of the homogeneous structure (2580 K).
-The small temperature difference between the 1-nm and homogeneous systems indicates that sub-nanometer porosity contributes only marginally to energy localization under these irradiation conditions.
-Since the equilibrium temperatures of the 1-nm and homogeneous systems remain well below the threshold required for a phase transition at the given ionic density, no structural transformation was observed even after several nanoseconds.
-Therefore, from now on, only the 2-nm pore system, where the transition occurred, is discussed in detail.
+The lattice heating is weaker in the case of smaller 2-nm-pore (final temperature of 2670 K) and homogeneous medium (final temperature of 2580 K) because the local-field enhancement depends on the pore size.
+The laser energy absorption is higher around the larger 4-nm-pore that leads to a higher lattice temperature of 3100 K. The small temperature difference between the 2-nm and homogeneous systems indicates that sub-nanometer porosity contributes only marginally to energy localization under these irradiation conditions.
+Since the equilibrium temperatures of the 2-nm-pore and homogeneous systems remain well below the threshold required for a phase transition at the given density, no structural transformation is observed even after several nanoseconds.
+Below, only the 4-nm-pore system, where the transition occurred, is discussed in detail.